 Read pages iii - xxi and Chapters 1, 2, 3, & 7 of the KKS text.
 Create a graphic organizer (search the web for templates by goggling "graphic organizer") to help you remember the 4 types of disruptions, the 7 positions, the 3 pillars, and key 'win-win' principles.
-Also write a 1-paragraph summary of how the information in these chapters and pages interface with Circle of Courage (revisit this in Chapter 3 of the Restructuring for Caring and Effective Education text used in EDMX 631).
+Also write a 1-paragraph summary of how the information in these chapters and pages interface with Circle of Courage (Ask for readings and search for websites if you are not familiar with the Circle of Courage.)